 Identifying Spider Mites on Houseplants and Outdoor Plants

 Initially, spider mite damage will appear as small yellow or brown spots on the leaves of the plant.
-If the plant is badly infested, the plants health will start to suffer and it may have completely yellow leaves and may stop growing.
+If the plant is badly infested, the plant’s health will suffer, it may develop completely yellow leaves and it may stop growing.

-Spider mite damage may also include a tell tale spider web type webbing on the plant.
-Spider mites, while small, are arachnids and are related to spiders.
+Spider mite damage may also include a telltale spider web type webbing on the plant.
+Spider mites are arachnids and are related to spiders.
 They produce webs in order to protect themselves and their eggs.

 It is very difficult to see spider mites on houseplants and outdoor plants with the naked eye because they are so small, but if you suspect that your plant has spider mites, you can hold a piece of paper under the leaves of the plant and shake them gently.
 If it is spider mites, specks will fall on the paper that looks similar to pepper.

 Effective Spider Mite Treatment to Kill Spider Mites

 One natural spider mite remedy is to simply spray down the plant with a nozzled hose.
 The force of the stream of water is enough to knock most of the spider mites off of the plant.

 Another natural spider mite remedy is to release natural predators of spider mites around the plants.
 These can include:

 - Spider mite destroyers (actual name of insect)